SUN CURE® UVC 2000

 to UV light.
 For large containers and drums the use of a mixer

-for 30 to 60 minutes is preferred.
+for 60 minutes is preferred.
 Make sure to keep resin in

 an opaque container and test before use to ensure proper mixture.

 Surfboards?
-Yes, Sun Cure is being used work wide to produce
+Yes, Sun Cure is being used world wide to produce

 surfboards that are stronger, have a whiter appearance and can

-be put to use almost immediately with no compromise in strength.
+be put to use immediately with no compromise in strength.

 do I apply my Laminates?
 The same way you do regular glass